Menu

 INCREDIBLE COMEBACK IN PLAYOFF:

-Just 26 points at half time, against the lowest seed in the NBL post-season in the 36ers, and the Phoenix found themselves staring down the barrel of a straight-sets elimination.
-The concoction of everything going wrong for Josh King’s side silenced the normally frenzied Fire Pit as Kendric Davis and Montrezl Harrell threatened to douse the flame of the Phoenix Cinderella story.
+Just 26 points at halftime—against the lowest seed in the NBL post-season—and the Phoenix found themselves staring down the barrel of a straight-sets exit.
+Everything that could go wrong did, and the usually raucous Fire Pit fell eerily silent as Kendric Davis and Montrezl Harrell threatened to douse the flame of South East Melbourne’s Cinderella run.

 Share